xpqz/dyalog-docs/interface-guide/docs/dde/shared-variable-principles.md

 |`[4]`|1 means that your partner cannot use the variable until you have set it. |

 In principle, each of the two partners maintains its own copy of the access control vector using `⎕SVC`.
 Control is actually imposed by the **effective access control vector** which is the result of "ORing" the two individual ones.
 From your own point of view, the effective access control vector is:
 ```apl
    (your ⎕SVC)  ∨  (your partner's ⎕SVC)[3 4 1 2]
 ```

 Whenever either of the partners attempts an operation (set or use) on a shared variable, the system consults its effective access control vector.
 If the vector indicates that the operation is currently permitted, it goes ahead.
 If however the vector indicates that the operation is currently inhibited, the operation is delayed until the situation changes.

 For example, suppose that the effective access control vector is (1 0 0 1).
 This prevents either partner from setting the shared variable twice in a row, without an intervening use by the other.
 The purpose of this is to prevent loss of data.
-Suppose now that one workspace assigns the value 10 to the shared variable (which is called `DATA`), i.e.
+Suppose now that one workspace assigns the value 10 to the shared variable (which is called `DATA`), that is:
 ```apl
       DATA ← 10
 ```

 Then, before the partner has referenced the new value it attempts to execute the statement:
 ```apl
       DATA ← 20
 ```